NIELSEN GLOBAL RESPONSIBILITY REPORT: REDEFINING VALUE

 - Saw a more than 300 percent increase in the number of offices being represented by Green Teams since we launched Green Teams globally in mid-2013.

-I hope you are as energized as I am by the possibilities ahead, which include refining, and in some cases, redefining, our understanding of how we create value.
+We hope you are as energized as we are by the possibilities ahead, which include refining, and in some cases, redefining, our understanding of how we create value.
 It’s only through consistent measurement, learning and engagement with a variety of stakeholders that we’ll continue to deliver value in the fast-changing world and diverse communities in which we operate.

 A Message from Crystal Barnes